COVID-19 Financial Aid Procedure:

 The following video presentation is very helpful (courtesy of the University of California, Santa Barbara):

 7 Easy Steps to the FAFSA

 The Pell Grant is an entitlement program which does not have to be repaid.
-Any funds remaining will be paid directly to the student by check from the Business Office within 14 calendar days after the first day of class.
+Any funds remaining will be paid directly to the student by check or direct deposit from the Business Office within 14 calendar days after the disbursement date.

 DIRECT LOAN PROGRAM

 FEDERAL COLLEGE WORK-STUDY